The outbreak of the coronavirus (COVID-19) continues to be a rapidly evolving situation.

 Grounds maintenance and street cleansing

 As a council we are pooling all our resources.
-Our priority is refuse and cleansing services, along with closing play areas and installing appropriate signage for the safe use of open areas and allotments.
+Our priority is refuse and cleansing services.
 It is important to maintain some level of grounds maintenance in order to provide a clean and safe environment for those who are doing their daily exercise.

 However, staff working on these duties are on alert that at any time they could be redeployed to other duties and grounds maintenance will be reduced or stopped.
 Staff have been instructed to ensure they maintain social distancing at all times, please respect this.